 You are going to make all the decisions, but I will take an active part in this process and will give you ideas to try or reject.
 I will assist you in setting realistic personal goals and then I will be around to help you be accountable to yourself to achieve them.

-I believe in being, “in the moment.”
+First of all, online therapy is convenient and 100% confidential.
+Being able to do therapy from the comfort of your home or office is great.
+We use Google Meet, which is a HIPAA compliant platform.
+Online therapy is quite similar to the work I do in person.
+I believe our work happens in the present moment.
 We can talk about the past, but we will work with what is going on right now.
 I will help you build on your strengths and catch the self-defeating patterns you may have picked up in order to survive your life.
 We all have them.

 If you bring up trouble with procrastinating, we will explore how and why that is occurring.
 We might do a pros/cons list to determine what you gain from continuing to procrastinate that specific task.
 I may also just ask if you want to write that email or text or make that phone call right then during our session.
 I will be right here to deal with the anxiety as you follow through and then process how that turned out.

 If you are dealing with a lot of stress we can talk about what is stressing you.
 We can talk about what boundaries you may decide to set.
-You may find yourself overwhelmed and full of anxiety and just zoning out.
-I can teach you grounding exercises and we can practice right in session.
-We can try some breathing exercises and guided meditation/relaxation exercises.
+You may find yourself overwhelmed, full of anxiety and zoning out.
+I can teach you grounding techniques and we can practice right in session.
+We can try some breathing exercises and guided meditation/relaxation.

 The coping skills I am talking about are not mysteries.
 You may be well aware of what you could do, but just haven’t integrated these things into your life yet.
 Now is that time.